Trails are no longer closed

-The Conservation Officer Service (COS) in consultation with Ministry of Forestry, Land and Natural Resource Operations (FLNRO), Resort Municipality of Whistler (RMOW) and area biologists have closed the following trails:
+The Conservation Officer Service (COS) in consultation with Ministry of Forestry, Land and Natural Resource Operations (FLNRO), Resort Municipality of Whistler (RMOW) and area biologists closed the following trails:

 - Skywalk South

 - Screaming Cat Lake Trail

 The closure were implemented following two instances of human wildlife conflict with a confirmed grizzly bear in the area.